 At BSPS we know that it is our responsibility to do whatever it takes to make individual success a reality.
 We only use the best educational practices, all of which are founded on scientifically-based research.
 Studies shows us that, regardless of your child’s ability, learning another language can:

 • Stimulate brain development: Learning through language helps develop essential areas of children’s brains.
 It also helps them to think more creatively, connect ideas and solve problems more easily.

-• Significantly enhance English literacy skills Learning another language means more than just memorising lists of words.
+• Significantly enhance English literacy skills: Learning through language means more than just memorising lists of words.
 Languages all use different systems.
-Children automatically compare and contrast the system of the new language they are learning with English.
+Children automatically compare and contrast the system of the new language they are learning with the language that they already know.
 This gives them insight as to how English works, which can then

-• Improve overall performance at school Learning another language is associated with excellent, long-term academic results.
+• Improve overall performance at school: Learning another language is associated with excellent, long-term academic results.
 Studies show that in the world’s highest-performing school systems, all students in all year levels learn one or more languages.

-Our Bilingual Program is strongly supported by both the school and Italian communities.
+• Encourage respect and understanding of other cultures: Our Bilingual Program is strongly supported by both the school and Italian communities.
 It allows the students’ first language and Italian to work in partnership to strengthen and enrich their repertoire of literacy practices – in other words, what we learn in one language helps us with any other languages we encounter.

 The conversation.com ‘Speaking in tongues: the many benefits of bilingualism’